oracle-devrel/leagueoflegends-optimizer/hols/nn/infra/infra.md

 Terraform is an Open Source tool to deploy resources in the cloud with code.
 You declare what you want in Oracle Cloud and Terraform make sure you get the resources created.

-> Note: in the figure above, there's also a compute instance and autonomous database deployed automatically by Terraform.
+> **Note**: in the figure above, there's also a compute instance and autonomous database deployed automatically by Terraform.
 These resources are completely optional and you can run the workshop without them.
 However, if you're interested in integrating everything that we'll talk about in the workshop with **your own datasets**, this is the way to do it.
 You can check out more information on this [in this workshop](https://oracle-devrel.github.io/leagueoflegends-optimizer/hols/workshops/dataextraction/index.html).

 Do you want to learn more?
 Feel free to check [Terraform's code in this repository](../../../dev/terraform/) after the workshop.